Alternative funding with competitive rates for small businesses and startups in 13 states.

 That LiftFund is a nonprofit means it generally has your best interests in mind.
-It also means that the application process is a lot more involved — they have to absolutely justify giving you funds.
+It also means that the application process is a lot more involved — it has to absolutely justify giving you funds.

 Here are potential drawbacks of getting a business loan from Liftfund:

-- Available in 13 states only.
-Look at other microlenders if your business isn’t in the South.
+- Only available in 13 states.
+Look at other microlenders if your business isn’t in one of LiftFund’s serviced states.

-- It takes a long time to get your funds.
+- Longer turnaround time.
 You might have to wait up to four weeks for funding on a regular loan and eight weeks for a government-backed loan.

 - Loans require collateral.
-Collateral is not always a bad thing — it could result in lower rates — but prepare to put some of your personal assets on the line.
+Collateral isn’t always a bad thing — it could result in lower rates — but be prepared to put some of your personal or business assets on the line.

 Compare LiftFund to other business loan providers